-Return to see the Ultimate Guide to Every Judo Technique with all judo throws listed.
+Ultimate Guide to Every Judo Technique

 Study how to do this throw by watching this uchi-mata video.